tnelson2016/art-api-exam-nolist/test-instructions.md

 # Art Reference

 Create a RESTful api that helps to manage a list of art information.
-Include scripts to load data.
+Include scripts to load _all_ your data.
 Provide developer documentation to minimize on-boarding friction.
 This is an "open book" test.
 Use all your resouces including previous repos, videos, online guides, etc. for assistance.
 However, communication with other students verbally or electronically is not permitted.

 > READ THESE INSTRUCTIONS TWICE.
 READ THESE INSTRUCTIONS CAREFULLY.